Ronald Acuña Jr. Player Props: Braves vs. Astros

-Ronald Acuna Jr. and his .500 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Houston Astros and Framber Valdez on April 22 at 7:20 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. and his .610 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starting pitcher Cristian Javier and the Houston Astros at Truist Park, Sunday at 1:35 PM ET.

-In his last appearance, he racked up two extra-base hits (2-for-5 with two doubles) against the Astros.
+In his last appearance, he had two hits (going 2-for-4) against the Astros.

 Ronald Acuña Jr. Game Info & Props vs. the Astros